riadhlaabidi/JSON-Database/README.md

 # JSON-Database
-client-server application that allows clients to store data on the server in JSON format.
+client-server application that allows clients to store data in JSON format.

 #### Stack and topics covered:
 * JSON (Gson)